Operation of a high-frequency, phase-slip qubit: Results

 Our implementation of a phase slip qubit is shown in Fig.~\ref{fig:circuit}(b)-(c).
 The device is formed from a single layer of thin (\qty{5}{nm} thick) TiN, which was chosen due to its large kinetic inductance \cite{amin_loss_2022, joshi_strong_2022, shearrow_atomic_2018} and high measured quality factors \cite{amin_loss_2022, vissers_low_2010}.
-We fabricated the PSJ from a narrow constriction of width \qty{\sim 18}{nm} (Fig.~\ref{fig:circuit}(c)), which is smaller than the expected coherence length of TiN to enable CQPS through the PSJ \cite{saveskul_superconductivity_2019}.
-Since phase slips across the inductance are a detrimental dephasing process for the phase slip qubit, we designed the width of the inductance to be \qty{150}{nm}, which should be wide enough relative to the superconducting coherence length to prevent these spurious phase slips.
+We fabricated the junction from a narrow constriction of width \qty{\sim 18}{nm} (Fig.~\ref{fig:circuit}(c)), which is smaller than the expected coherence length of TiN to enable coherent quantum phase slips through the constriction \cite{saveskul_superconductivity_2019, faley_titanium_2021, bastiaans_direct_2021}.
+Since uncontrolled phase slips across the {loop} inductance are a detrimental dephasing process for the phase slip qubit\cite{manucharyan_evidence_2012,randeria_dephasing_2024}, we designed the width of the inductance to be \qty{150}{nm}, which should be wide enough relative to the superconducting coherence length to prevent these spurious phase slips.
 The inductance is shown in green in Fig.~\ref{fig:circuit}(b).
-We couple the phase slip device inductively to a readout resonator in order to perform dispersive readout using standard circuitQED techniques \cite{blais_quantum-information_2007}.
+We couple the phase slip device inductively to a readout resonator in order to perform dispersive readout using standard circuit QED techniques \cite{blais_quantum-information_2007}.
 We have measured two devices (A and B), which showed similar results.
 We will discuss Device A in the main text while measurements from Device B can be found in the Supplementary Information.

 We first performed two-tone spectroscopy on the device to check that it is behaving as a phase slip qubit (Fig.~\ref{fig:spec}).
 We expect the behavior of the device to be described by the following Hamiltonian written in the fluxon basis: